rlshepherd/tweave/README.md

 1. Save all tweets containing 'hashtag' to test.json:

-        python grappler.py json test.json stream hashtag
+        python tweave.py json test.json stream hashtag

 2. Save all tweets containing 'hashtag' to both the database and hashtag.json (name defaults to first keyword).:

-        python grappler.py db myprojectdb mytable -j stream hashtag
+        python tweave.py db myprojectdb mytable -j stream hashtag

 3. Limit your search results to geotagged tweets originating from the Philippines:

-        python grappler.py db myprojectdb mytable --bind stream hashtag
+        python tweave.py db myprojectdb mytable --bind stream hashtag

 ## Installation

-Grappler is built using python and SQLite3.
+tweave is built using python and SQLite3.
 If you're new to python, or don't use pip, virtualenv and virtualenv-wrapper, please read **Preperation** first.
 If you're a python wiz, skip to **Install**.

 ### Preperation: